 Do: Keep Hemlines and Necklines Appropriate

 A great rule of thumb here is to not wear something you wouldn't want yourto see you in.
 In case you needed a reminder, a cocktail party is different than a girls' night out.

 Don't: Wear Jeans

 Do: Wear Sleek Trousers

 Even if you aim to dress up a pair of denim (yes, it's possible), risking being underdressed is never worth it.
 However, you don't have to wear a dress to be dressy.
 Polished trousers are just as effective.

 Don't: Carry an Oversize Bag

 Do: Use a Clutch

-Nothing looks sloppier than a slouchy tote bag slumped over your shoulder—especially alongside a nice dress.
-A clutch or a mini bag always reads as elegant and refined.
+Alongside a nice dress, a clutch or a mini bag always reads as elegant and refined.

 Don't: Show Up in Wrinkled Garments